 You need 12 people to play, so send out an Evite, word of mouth, or Facebook announcement to gather up your gamers.

 Your Bunco group will meet once a month for 1 year.
 Once you have your ladies gathered, decide on a set day of the month that everyone is available.
-That could be the second Tuesday of every month at 6pm, for example.
-Obviously, that date can fluctuate slightly depending on the schedules of 12 women, but the goal is to keep your Bunco nights as consistent as possible.
+That could be the second Tuesday of every month at 6 pm, for example.
+Obviously, that date can fluctuate slightly depending on the schedules of 12 women, we all know that is not an easy feat!
+However, the goal is to keep your Bunco nights as consistent as possible.